La Trobe Asia Steering Committee

 Dr Geoff Raby was Australia's Ambassador to China from 2007-2011.
 Following completion of his Ambassadorial term, after 27 years in the public service, mostly with DFAT, he resigned to establish his Beijing-based business advisory company – Geoff Raby and Associates Ltd.

-Dr Raby holds a number of non-executive, independent director positions with ASX-listed companies, including Fortescue Metal Group (FMG), OceanaGold, Yancoal, YPB Group and iSentia.
-He is also Chairman of ASX-listed IT solutions business, SmartTrans.
+Dr Raby holds a number of non-executive, independent director positions with ASX-listed companies, including OceanaGold, Yancoal, and iSentia.

-In China, Dr Raby serves as Co-Chair of Corrs Chambers Westgarth's China practice and as Vice Chairman of Macquarie Group (Greater China).
+In China, Dr Raby serves as Co-Chair of Corrs Chambers Westgarth's China practice.

-Dr Raby is a member of the non-for-profit Advance Global Advisory Board and is a member of the University of Sydney's China Studies Centre Advisory Board.
-Dr Raby is an inaugural Member of the La Trobe Asia Advisory Board and currently Vice Chancellor's Professorial Fellow at Monash University.
+Dr Raby is a member of the non-for-profit Advance Global Advisory Board, member of the South Australian Government’s Investment Attraction Advisory Board and is an inaugural Member of the La Trobe Asia Advisory Board.

 In recognition of his contributions to advancing relations between Australia and China, Dr Raby was made Friendship Ambassador to Shandong Province and an honorary citizen of Chengdu City.